 The share of variable renewables in the electricity mix depends on many factors: wind and solar parks in operation, weather conditions, and total demand.
 In several EU countries, in particular Italy, Spain and Germany, new records were reached during the lockdown period.
 The share of variable renewables remained high as lockdown measures were softened.

 Throughout summer several factors affected the variable renewables share, such as demand patterns related to economic activity and residential cooling, higher solar infeed and lower wind production.
-Although solar and wind generation in Europe are usually not correlated, high maximum variable renewables shares in some weeks have been driven by strong wind output during the day coinciding with solar generation.
+At the end of the year, a strong seasonal shift from solar to wind was observed.